 - Has planning permission been granted for the development?
 Search for planning applications

-Please use our form to report a planning enforcement complaint.
+Please use our form at the top of this page to report a planning enforcement complaint.

 Investigation of complaints